Page 1 of 4

 Although the office remains closed, our work continues and the staff are working from home.

 Use the usual e-mail address - firstname.lastname@example.org – to contract us.

 Do not phone us.
 We cannot answer your call.

-Although the post will continue to be delivered to Intec, there will be nobody there to open letters.
+Although the post continues to be delivered to Intec, there is nobody there to open letters.
 As a result, there will be an inevitable delay in answering mail.

 26 March 2020